 This prohibition would, in essence, destroy the entire existing heath care market in California.
 No company would be legally allowed to compete with the California plan when it came to standard benefits – the only policies you would be able to buy on the private marketplace would be those which would cover procedures outside of mainstream care.
 Everyone would be automatically taxed to support the state-run plan, with no option to opt out.

 By eliminating the possibility of private competition, the California bill goes too far.
 The Healthy California Act will almost certainly never see the light of day and will die a slow death due to insurmountable cost estimates, just like the Vermont bill.
 However, the reason conservative legislators should cite as the basis for their opposition is the appalling breach of liberty contained within the text.
-The mandatory tax, coverage, and payout amounts alongside the prohibition for any private competition reeks of big government run amok.We value your comments!
-Please weigh in on our comment section below.
+The mandatory tax, coverage, and payout amounts alongside the prohibition for any private competition reeks of big government run amok.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com